Is it Safe to Travel in Costa Rica?

 All in all, driving in Costa Rica is not that bad if you have any experience driving in cities or on unkept roads.
 Driving yourself offers you more freedom and flexibility than taking buses or shuttles.
 However, when using private transfers or shuttles, you do not have to worry about parking, filling the tank or car maintenance.
 As a helpful side note– don’t leave any expensive belonging visible in the car as petty theft does happen here.
 It is also recommended to park in secure lots with a guard.

 Public transportation is generally safe throughout the country.
 Only take official taxis.
 They are red with a yellow triangle on the side.
+Some taxi drivers might try to take advantage of you if you are a tourist.
+Make sure they use the “maria” (meter) in the front of their car.
+If you are taking a taxi from the airport, use the official orange airport taxis.
 In San Jose, Uber is the safest option and highly advised at night.
 Never use “piratas” or pirated taxis.
 These are cheap taxis that aren’t red and don’t have the yellow triangle.
 Pirated taxis are known to drive you away from your destination and rob you.

 Public buses are also very modern and safe in Costa Rica.
+If you are taking the bus outside of San Jose, make sure to tell the driver where you need to get off.
 However the safest option is to use private transfer shuttles from a reputable company.
 Examples include Gray Line and Interbus.

 Remember that Costa Rica is a tropical country with 5% of the world’s biodiversity.
 While we love all the different animals and critters running around, it’s important to remember that wild animals can be dangerous.
 It is extremely rare for tourists to have run-ins with dangerous animals like snakes and spiders.
 However you should always listen carefully to what your tour guide says regarding animal safety.
 For example, in rainforests, snakes like to wrap around trees and disguise themselves as vines.
 Your tour guide will tell you to watch out and not touch the surrounding flora fauna.
 Listen to them!
 During the wet season snakes especially become more lively and aggressive.
 Check out snake safety here.
 Also be wary of spiders and scorpions crawling in places you might not want them, including shoes and open food or luggage.